ma593y/flask-sample-app/README.md

-# Backend-Flask-App-Best-Practices
+# Flask-Sample-App

-A backend app server with the following features,
+A flask app with the following features and concepts implemented,

-    1. User sign up using full name and email
+    - User sign up using full name and email
-    2. Email randomly generated password on sign up
+    - Email randomly generated password on sign up
-    3. Sign in using the user credentials to get JWT token
+    - Sign in the user using randomly generated password
-    4. Access API endpoints with the issued JWT token
+    - Token based authentication for the API endpoints
+    - Filtering, Pagination and Sorting for API endpoints
+    - Flask, SQLAlchemy, Marshmallow based CRUD API endpoints
-    5. Data validation on POST/PUT API endpoints
+    - Data validation on POST/PUT API endpoints
+    - Users session management with Redis
+    - Redis connection pool configuariton and handling
+    - SQLAlchemy connection pool configuariton and handling
+    - Flask based app project structure

 ## App Tech Stack: